Atelier colorschemes

 Downloads

-All downloads can be found in the output folder.
+Some of the first themes for different apps can be found in the archived output folder.

 Note: Visual Studio Code has it’s own dedicated implementation and repository).
 It’s on Visual Studio Marketplace as well.
 Looking for extensions within VS Code, search for atelier or atelier-vscode-themes.